-by Margarita Mooney Suarez on July 9, 2021
+by Margarita Mooney Clayton on July 9, 2021

 Prologue: I wrote this essay on July 4, 2014, as I prepared to go to Miami for a reunion of the Gastón family.
 My grandmother was Eloisa Gastón Segrera, and at this reunion her six siblings gathered with their children and grandchildren—nearly 200 people.
 My mother, Eulalia Maria Suarez Gaston was the fourth of the 14 children born in Cuba to Manuel Suarez Carreño and Eloisa Gastón Segrera.
 After moving to the United States in 1961, She married my father, Vincent John Mooney, Jr., in 1968.
 I am the youngest of their four children and the only girl.

 I’m going to Miami for a family reunion of my crazy Cuban family in a week.
 I love Miami because no one asks me if I’m named after a drink.
 Everyone knows how to spell and pronounce my name.
 Margarita, like my mom, my dearly departed abuelita, or my first girlfriend, they might say.
 Or they might lengthen my name to Maria Margarita.
 Or Margarita Ana (which happens to be correct).
 Or they might shorten my name to Maggy, which I love.
 If they are from Nicaragua, they will certainly recite the first line of Rubén Darío’s poem that starts: Margarita, está linda la mar.

 Strangers don’t bother with my name.
 They just use one of the many generic but affectionate Spanish words for girl, like mama, mami, mamita, reina, princesa, preciosa, muñeca, linda, flaca, guapa, mi amor, mi corazon or mi vida.